 We've got you covered.
 After all, we're famous for our customer service.
 You can call our support line and talk to a real human being during our regular business hours, or send us an email any time.

 Visit our Contact page for all the ways you can reach out to us, and we'll get your problem solved quickly.

 Our current partner stores include:

 Not at all!
-When you publish a book through us, you choose which stores you want us to distribute to.
+When you publish an ebook through us, you choose which stores you want us to distribute to.
 And making these selections is as easy as clicking a checkbox.